stgiga/UnifontEX/README.md

 ❀❁❂❃❄❅❆❇❈❉❊❋ - Dingbats
 🙠🙡🙢🙣🙤🙥🙦🙧 - Fleurons
 ✀✁✂✃✄ - Scissors
+➘➙➚➳➴➵➶➷➸➹➺➻➼➽ - Barbed
 𐇰𐇱𐇲𐇳𐇴𐇵𐇶𐇷𐇸𐇹𐇺𐇻𐇼 - Phaistos
+𐜰𐜱𐜲𐜳𐜴𐜵𐜶𐝠𐝡𐝢𐝣𐝤 - Linear A
+𐃰𐃱𐃲𐃳𐃴𐃵𐃶𐃷𐃸𐃹𐃺 - Linear B
+𐄢𐄣𐄤𐄥𐄦𐄧𐄨𐄩𐄪 - Aegean Numbers
+₀₁₂₃₄₅₆₇₈₉ - Subscript Numbers
+⁰¹²³⁴⁵⁶⁷⁸⁹ - Superscript Numbers
+⩇⩇:⩇⩇ - LCD zeroes
 …
 ```
-*You get the idea...* (Yes, the above demonstrates the Plane0+Plane1 offered by UnifontEX)
+*You get the idea...* (Yes, the above demonstrates the Plane0+Plane1 offered by UnifontEX.)

 ## Now, what DOES adding Upper into Unifont offer?

 Firstly: You gain the fancy letters intended for math but used online to make social media posts have fancier fonts.
 This includes Fraktur, which has its own ANSI escape code that is defined but rarely used.
 Those characters, and their bold versions via the bold flag, now work.

 Secondly: You gain emoji from 2018 and before (nothing newer due to being forced to stick to Unifont 11.0.01 Upper as the Upper version), as well as the rest of the characters in blocks that emoji only uses part of.
 So yes, you get the whole Playing Cards block, the whole Domino Tiles block, and the whole block allocated to Mahjong tiles.
 You also get all the symbol characters that didn't get emoji status.
-Stuff such as U+26FF, which is in the Miscellaneous Symbols block, and just so happens to be equivalent to the Rumpus Parable Agender Pride Flag from 2014.
+Stuff such as U+26FF (⛿), which is in the Miscellaneous Symbols block, and just so happens to be equivalent to the Rumpus Parable Agender Pride Flag from 2014.
 Yes, Unicode has THREE pride flags, not two.
 Samsung temporarily made the character an Emoji on some Android firmwares of theirs.
-You get the Alchemical Symbols block, including the Sublimate of Antimony symbol, which has been co-opted by nonbinary people as their gender symbol rather than the traditional male or female symbols (which DO have emoji status).
-So yes, this build of Unifont features the nonbinary symbol on top of the Plane 0 stuff like the transgender symbol, the symbols for various orientations, the Rumpus Parable flag, and etc. Oh, and unlike MANY Plane 0 fonts, Unifont DOES have U+2B89, something that accidentally resembles a gender symbol in the online LGBTQ+ furry community, one that is rarely used.
+You get the Alchemical Symbols block, including the Sublimate of Antimony symbol (🜬), which has been co-opted by nonbinary people as their gender symbol rather than the traditional male or female symbols (which DO have emoji status).
+So yes, this build of Unifont features the nonbinary symbol on top of the Plane 0 stuff like the transgender symbol, the symbols for various orientations, the Rumpus Parable flag, and etc. Oh, and unlike MANY Plane 0 fonts, Unifont DOES have U+2B89 (⮉), something that accidentally resembles a gender symbol in the online LGBTQ+ furry community, one that is rarely used.

 Third: You get many OS symbols not in Plane 0, as well as a full set of Wingdings, Wingdings 2, Wingdings 3, and Webdings, many of which ARE emoji, and many of which are NOT.